Attending clinic for your planned treatment during COVID-19

 Attending MY Eye Clinic

 - We request that you wear your own face covering unless exempt under government guidelines.
-This must remain in place throughout your visit unless you are asked to remove this by your clinician.
+This must remain in place throughout your visit unless you are asked to remove it.

 - For added protection we request that visitors sanitise their hands, using the hand sanitiser provided, upon entering the building.

-- Please remain at a 2m distance from other patients and staff, where possible.
+- Please maintain a distance of 2m from others, where possible.

 Surgery with MY Eye Clinic